ChrisHaPunkt/logplease/README.md

 ![Screenshot](https://raw.githubusercontent.com/chrishapunkt/logpleaser/master/screenshot.png)

 *logpleaser* does two simple things: output log messages to the console and/or to a file (Node.js only) and display the log messages with nice colors.
 Inspired by [log4js](https://github.com/stritti/log4js) and [debug](https://github.com/visionmedia/debug).
+In addition this fork casts log messages to a graylog server.
 ## Features
 - Log messages to stdout, a file and Graylog Server (HTTP-GELF)
 - Customize the log messages